What Is LiDAR?

 High Resolution

 As emitted light beams bounce back from their target, they collect massive amounts of spatial data points.
-These ‘point clouds’ represent the surface characteristics of its subject, and are used to create digital 3D models and visualizations in exceptional detail, like a pixel would an image.
+These ‘point clouds’ represent the surface characteristics of their subject, and are used to create digital 3D models and visualizations in exceptional detail, like a pixel would an image.

 There are three main types of LiDAR platforms: airborne, terrestrial and mobile systems that attach to various vehicles.
 LiDAR systems have also found their way into space, as terrain-navigating helicopters and earth-sensing satellites.